iluvjava/Maths/Notebook 2.0/CSE 546/Decision Tree, Forest.md

 **Practicality**

-It's a very general idea, and consider the **XGBoost** package when doing this in real life. s
+It's a very general idea, and consider the **XGBoost** package when doing this in real life.

+Bagging is faster because a learners can be trained in parallel, boosting on the other hand, needs the results from the previous learners.

 **What if we compare the Bagging idea and Boosting Idea?**